 Prevention is the key.

 There are two basic scenarios for dealing with an insider attack: You can act preventively, trying to prevent an attack from happening in the first place, or actively, responding to it efficiently and in a timely manner.
 Of course, to get the best possible result, it’s best to create an insider threat system that combines these two approaches:

-- Insider attack prevention– Build up your cybersecurity policy and configure all your systems in a way that allows you to keep the risk of insider attacks as low as possible.
+- Insider attack prevention – Build up your cybersecurity policy and an insider risk management process in a way that allows you to keep the risk of insider attacks as low as possible.

 - Detection and response – Create an insider threat detection system that allows you to detect an attack at an early stage and build an efficient incident response system in order to limit possible damage.